-- (a) Cash, securities or other assets posted as initial margin for derivative contracts and cash or other assets provided to contribute to the default fund of a central counterparty ('CCP').
-Where securities or other assets, posted as initial margin for derivative contracts, would otherwise receive a higher RSF factor, they must retain that higher factor. - (b) Other unencumbered performing loans that do not qualify for the 35 percent or lower risk weight under the CBB Capital Adequacy Ratio Guidelines and have residual maturities of 1 year or more, excluding loans and deposits with financial institutions; - (c) Unencumbered securities with a remaining maturity of 1 year or more and exchange-traded equities, in cases where the issuer is not in default and where the securities do not qualify as HQLA according to the LCR; and - (d) Physical traded commodities, including gold.
+- (a) Cash, securities or other assets posted as initial margin for Shari'a-compliant hedging contracts15 and cash or other assets provided to contribute to the default fund of a central counterparty ('CCP').
+Where securities or other assets, posted as initial margin for Shari'a-compliant hedging contracts, would otherwise receive a higher RSF factor, they must retain that higher factor. - (b) Other unencumbered performing financing16 that do not qualify for the 35 percent or lower risk weight under the CBB Capital Adequacy Ratio Guidelines and have residual maturities of 1 year or more, excluding financing and deposits with financial institutions; - (c) Unencumbered securities with a remaining maturity of 1 year or more and exchange-traded equities, in cases where the issuer is not in default and where the securities do not qualify as HQLA according to the LCR; and - (d) Physical traded commodities, including gold.

-&lt;sup>15 Initial margin posted on behalf of a customer, where the bank does not guarantee performance of the third party, would be exempt from this requirement.
+15 Initial margin posted on behalf of a customer, where the bank does not guarantee performance of the third party, would be exempt from this requirement.

-&lt;sup>16 Performing loans are considered to be those that are not past due for more than 90 days.
-Conversely, non-performing loans are considered to be loans that are more than 90 days past due.
+16 Performing financings are considered to be those that are not past due for more than 90 days.
+Conversely, nonperforming financings are considered to be financings that are more than 90 days past due.